CMU-17-214/s2024/assignments/hw2.md

 **Infrastructure and style (20pt):**

-* [ ] 5: The project is set up to generate coverage reports for Java (on the command line or in a file) with `mvn site`
+* [ ] 5: The project is set up to generate coverage reports (on the command line or in a file) with `mvn site`
-* [ ] 5: GitHub Actions runs tests for the TypeScript and Java code automatically.
+* [ ] 5: GitHub Actions runs tests for the Java code automatically.
 * [ ] 5: The build passes on GitHub Actions
 * [ ] 5: Most commits are reasonably cohesive and most commit messages are reasonably descriptive